frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 }
 ```

+Once you save the file you should see the content in the browser change.

 {% hint style="info" %}
 Webpack watches for changes in the `/packages` directory and refreshes the browser if it detects any changes.
 Since we have changed the content of a file within the `/packages` directory the content in the browser should automatically update.
 {% endhint %}